KenyaOfficial Name: Republic of Kenya

 Kenya Telephone and Telegraph has discontinued its "collect call" facility and 1-800 numbers cannot be accessed from Kenyan landlines, though they can be called through a mobile phone by using the prefix +.
 Use of international long-distance calling cards is very limited in Kenya.
 International long-distance costs from Kenya on a landline are significantly higher than corresponding long-distance rates in the United States, but calling to the United States on a mobile phone is very inexpensive.
 Several local companies offer computer Internet access, including on an hourly rate basis.
 Many hotels have fax machines but often limit access to guests; some fax services are also available at office supply shops.
 Travelers are urged to consider their method of maintaining contact with family and friends when making their travel preparations.

 While the new constitution recognizes dual nationality, this portion of the law is not yet officially enacted.
 In addition to being subject to all Kenyan laws affecting U.S. citizens, dual nationals may also be subject to laws that impose special obligations on Kenyan citizens.
-For additional information, see the Bureau of Consular Affairs Dual Nationality flyer.
+For additional information, see the Bureau of Consular Affairs information on dual nationality.

-Accessibility: Individuals with disabilities may find accessibility and accommodation in Kenya very different from what you find in the United States.
+ACCESSIBILITY: While in Kenya, individuals with disabilities may find accessibility and accommodation very different from in the United States.
 Although Kenyan law prohibits discrimination against persons with disabilities, the government has not effectively enforced these provisions and implementation has been slow.
 Very few government or private buildings, medical facilities, restaurants or other public or private facilities have adequate access for the disabled.
 Travelers to Kenya will find very little accessibility to public transportation or taxis.
 There is no functioning bus system in Nairobi, but rather an extensive use of vans (“matatus”) that travel along designated routes, or taxis.
 Neither of these options can easily accommodate wheelchairs and most often are hailed from the side of busy roads.
 Footpaths along the side of roads are generally unpaved, bumpy, dirt paths with unmarked road crossings.

 Travel & Transportation